ivpn/ivpn.net/src/content/pages/privacy-guides/vpn-latency-explained.md

 Finally, the last metric measuring and quantifying a network speed is the **throughput**.
 It is the actual amount of data going through the network for a given period of time.
 The throughput is usually measured in kilobytes per second (kB/s) or megabytes per second (MB/s).

-As a reminder, megabits are noted Mb while megabytes are noted MB.
+As a reminder, megabits are noted Mbit while megabytes are noted MB.
 As 1 byte = 8 bits, there is a difference of a factor of 8 between the two.

 When watching a download progress bar, the associated speed displayed is the instant throughput.